 Research Review Procedures

-Before the release of any data, all research proposals requesting the use of confidential cancer registry data must be reviewed by the Oregon Health Authority for compliance with the following criteria:Research Proposal Review Form (pdf) or (Word doc)
+Before the release of any data, all research proposals requesting the use of confidential cancer registry data or cancer data requests involving additional staff time to produce datasets (confidential or otherwise) must be reviewed by the Oregon Health Authority for compliance with the following criteria:Research Proposal Review Form (pdf) or (Word doc)

 Research Fees (pdf)

 - The proposed research will be used to determine the sources of cancer among the residents of Oregon or to reduce the burden of cancer in Oregon;